There are many reasons why an investment in a start-up or high growth company will not be successful.

 3 Critical Agreements

-Owners must agree on 3 aspects of being in business together.
+Owners must agree on 3 fundamental principles if they are to have long-term success in business together.

 If they aren’t in alignment on these then it is only a question of time before the whole business is restructured (a.k.a. collapses).